 People often ask me how I get my kids to eat healthy.

-- I get them in the kitchen helping with me.
+- I get kids in the kitchen cooking with me.
 From picking out a new vegetable to try, to chopping, to mixing, to trying produce raw verses cooked.
 Even to letting them get creative with recipes (this can be disastrous–but they have fun and learn!)

 - I don’t give them choice.
 Sounds harsh!
 But in reality I just mean I stock a pantry and fridge full of healthy options.
 They don’t have processed chips and cookies to choose as a snack, they have homemade granola bars, fruit, or nuts to choose from.
 I also make one meal.
 If the kids don’t like it, they get to make themselves a plain bowl of oatmeal–not very enticing, but does keep them from starving and feeling forced to eat something they genuinely don’t like.
 PS the same rule goes for the parents!

-So let’s talk a little bit more about tip #2: Making Healthy Fun.
+So let’s talk a little bit more about tip #2: Making Healthy Eating Fun.

-But one of my best tips to getting kids to eat more salads, is to add an element they can’t resist.
+- One of my best tips to getting kids to eat more salads, is to add an element they can’t resist.
 I love to put fries on a Buffalo Chicken salad–which honestly, is one of my kid’s favorite meals of all time.
-I hit the jack-pot by adding cheese quesadillas to my Southwestern Cobb Salad.
+And recently, I hit the jack-pot by adding cheese quesadillas to my Southwestern Cobb Salad.

 - For the Salad: